ubuvoid/writings/protomolecule/index.md

 Computer science was discovered by a transgender woman, used to save 14 million lives, and usurped by white supremacist empire to create a weapon of unimaginable death.

-John Von Neumann died of radiation exposure as a result of the weapon he created.
+John Von Neumann died of cancer as a result of radiation exposure from the weapon he created.

 A.M.
 Turing, the transgender woman who discovered computer science, died three months after Castle Bravo.